Dialogue Agents 101: A Beginner's Guide to Critical Ingredients for Designing Effective Conversational Systems: Introduction

 \section{Introduction}

-The significance of conversations as the fundamental medium of human interaction transcends cultural boundaries~\cite{dingemanse2014conversation}.
-Consequently, interacting with machines and seeking information via conversational interfaces is an instinctive and familiar way for humans~\cite{cis-zamani} as evidenced by the success of dialogue systems such as Apple's SIRI, Amazon's Alexa, and most recently, ChatGPT.
-Moreover, dialogue-based systems\footnote{We use dialogue-based systems, chatbots, conversational systems, and dialogue agents interchangeably in this article.} have extensively been used for customer support~\cite{botea2019generating,feigenblat2021tweetsumm}, mental health support~\cite{kretzschmar2019can}, and counseling~\cite{ 10.1145/3488560.3498509, tewari2021survey}.
+The\blfootnote{ \textbf{Competing interests:} Shivani Kumar is pursuing her PhD at Indraprastha Institute of Information Technology Delhi.
+Sumit Bhatia and Milan Aggarwal are employed at Adobe.
+Tanmoy Chakraborty is employed at Indian Institute of Technology Delhi.} significance of conversations as the fundamental medium of interaction transcends cultural boundaries~\citep{dingemanse2014conversation}.
+Consequently, interacting with machines and seeking information via conversational interfaces is an instinctive and familiar way for humans~\citep{cis-zamani} as evidenced by the success of dialogue systems such as Apple's SIRI\footnote{\url{https://www.apple.com/in/siri/}}, Amazon's Alexa\footnote{\url{https://alexa.amazon.com/}}, and most recently, ChatGPT\footnote{\url{https://openai.com/blog/chatgpt}}.
+Moreover, dialogue-based systems\footnote{We use dialogue-based systems, chatbots, conversational systems, and dialogue agents interchangeably in this article.} have extensively been used for customer support~\citep{botea2019generating,feigenblat2021tweetsumm}, mental health support~\citep{kretzschmar2019can}, and counseling~\citep{ 10.1145/3488560.3498509, tewari2021survey}.

-Designing practical dialogue-based systems, however, is a challenging endeavour as there are important questions that one needs to answer before embarking on the development of such a system.
-Critical considerations include determining the types of questions the system should anticipate (e.g., chit-chat versus informational), deciding whether to incorporate an external knowledge source, and determining the level of Natural Language Understanding (NLU) the system should support.
+Designing practical dialogue-based systems, however, is a challenging endeavour as there are important questions that one needs to answer before embarking on developing such a system.
+Critical considerations include determining the types of queries the system should anticipate (e.g., chit-chat versus informational), deciding whether to incorporate an external knowledge source, and determining the level of natural language understanding the system should support.
 Previous surveys in the field of dialogue-based systems have predominantly focused on examining specific system components or narrow subsets of tasks and techniques.
-For instance, recent surveys have delved into areas such as dialogue summarization~\cite{tuggener-etal-2021-summarizing,feng2022survey}, text-to-SQL~\cite{qin2022survey}, question answering~\cite{pandya2021question}, dialogue management using deep learning~\cite{10.1145/3166054.3166058} and reinforcement learning ~\cite{dai2021survey}.
+For instance, recent surveys have delved into areas such as dialogue summarization~\citep{tuggener-etal-2021-summarizing,feng2022survey}, text-to-SQL~\citep{qin2022survey}, question answering~\citep{pandya2021question}, dialogue management using deep learning~\citep{10.1145/3166054.3166058} and reinforcement learning ~\citep{dai2021survey}.